ezra45/comp423-course-notes/docs/index.md

-# Welcome to Ezra Heinberg's Course Notes
+# Welcome to Ezra Heinberg's COMP 423 Course Notes!

 This is my home page.
-I will use it to organize and share my course notes.
+Go check out the Rust tutorial!